jaimegd/php_exercise/README.md

 For question 4: <br />
 php index.php 4 10 2,4,5,8,10,20,30<br />

-In this case you are executing function 4, sending 10 as the number to look<br />
+In this case you are executing function 4, sending 10 as the number to look up<br />
-and you can send an array in this case: 2,4,5,8,10,20,30<br />
+and you ared sending the array: 2,4,5,8,10,20,30<br />

 For question 5, 6 and 7: <br />